 ![]() |

-One day while I was hanging out in the veranda lounge, I took up a conversation with a most incredibly beautiful older Thai woman at the Ploy River Resort.
-She introduces herself as nickname Nid (actual name Benjawan Chakrabandu).
-We chatted about travels around the world and politics.
-Eventually, she asked us to join her at the table for further conversations.
+One day, while I was relaxing in the veranda lounge at the Ploy River Resort, I struck up a conversation with a remarkably beautiful older Thai woman.
+She introduced herself by her nickname, Nid, although her full name is Benjawan Chakrabandu.
+We discussed our travels around the world and shared our thoughts on politics.
+Eventually, she invited us to join her at the table for more in-depth conversations.

 ![]() |